DC streaming platform to launch daily show for your comics fix

-Subscribers to DC Universe, a subscription service covering DC movies, comics and shows, will have another way to stay on top of what's happening in the DC world.
+Need another way to stay on top of all the latest superhero news?
+DC Daily, a daily news show covering what's happening in the DC world, will be included in DC Universe, a subscription streaming service covering DC movies, comics and shows.

-The service will also include DC Daily, a daily news show, the company said Wednesday via blogpost.

-"DC Daily will offer fans entertaining news and insights, exclusive guest appearances, interviews and panel discussions with some of the most knowledgeable voices in the DC universe," according to the post.
+"DC Daily will offer fans entertaining news and insights, exclusive guest appearances, interviews and panel discussions with some of the most knowledgeable voices in the DC universe," the company said in a blog post Wednesday.

 The show kicks off Aug.
 29 with a livestream hosted by comedian and comic book writer Kevin Smith.

-And for those who won't be paying the $7.99 per month subscription for DC Universe, certain segments of the show be available outside the app.
-DC Universe will launch before the end of the year.
+For those who won't be paying the $7.99 per month subscription for DC Universe, certain segments of the show be available outside the app.
+DC Universe is expected to launch before the end of the year.

 Discuss: DC streaming platform to launch daily show for your comics fix